HoolAgain/HoolsHandyHacks/docs/index.md

 ## OOOOooooOO Damn That's a hot repository!

 #### My name is Erik Vallis (aka HoolAgain)
-I'm currently a student at conestoga college and you can find my contact info at the [bottom](#contactInfo) of the page.
+I'm currently a student at conestoga college based in Kitchener, and you can find my contact info at the [bottom](#contactInfo) of the page.

 ## Below is a series of links to webpages, or images of working projects designed in Visual Studio.
 You can use this link to check out one of my latest projects!
 [Knitted Critters](https://hoolagain.github.io/HoolAgain/) It's a basic working storefront page for my first Javascript oriented assignment.